 Observations in ICQ format, last observation 2010 October 26, updated 2010 November 3.

-Comet 66P/du Toit 66P/du Toit has only been observed at alternate returns and its last return in 1988 was about the worst possible.
+Comet 66P/du Toit 66P/du Toit is usually only observed at alternate returns - its return in 1988 was about the worst possible.
 It was discovered by Daniel du Toit at the Boyden Observatory in South Africa on 1944 May 16.
-The discovery return was a good one, with the comet approaching to within 0.5 AU of the Earth, and the comet reached 10th magnitude.
+The discovery return was a good one, with the comet approaching to within 0.5 au of the Earth, and the comet reached 10th magnitude.
 It was not found at the 1959 return, nor was it initially found in 1974, however in January 1975 a further inspection of search plates taken ten months previously revealed a diffuse image of the comet.
-This return is moderately favourable, and the comet could reach 13th magnitude, however, as at the discovery return, it will essentially be a Southern Hemisphere object.
+The 2018 return is moderately favourable, and the comet could reach 13th magnitude, however, as at the discovery return, it will essentially be a Southern Hemisphere object.